Polycrylic must dry and cure before its coating gets hard and rigid and can use and clean it. So, how long does polycrylic take to dry?

 Polycrylic Dries Hard

 Though water-based, polycrylic forms a hard and thick film when dry.
-However, the hardness of the polycrylic depends on the finish type you choose.
-Satin polycrylic has the least gloss on its formula, and the finish isn’t too glossy.
+However, its hardness depends on the finish (sheen) type you choose.
+For instance, satin polycrylic has the least gloss on its formula, and the finish isn’t too glossy.

 Related Read: Can You Paint Over Polycrylic Paint?